Upcoming Retreat Dates

 We’re here to support you.
 Your practice lifts up everyone.

-We design our retreats to be supportive spaces where all you have to do is practice.
+We design our retreats to be supportive spaces where all you have to do is exist as you are and practice.
 We provide delicious, fresh vegan meals, drinks, cushions, mats, masks, sanitizer, and other supplies.
 We do ask that retreat participants bring a bowl, spoon, and mug to minimize the amount of trash that we generate.

 Our Retreat Volunteers practice with you, guide practices, and do lots of things behind the scenes to make the retreat as smooth as possible for everyone.
 They are sincere, compassionate people who care about the well-being of others, are excellent listeners, and have practiced meditation diligently for years.
 Their bodhisattva (humanitarian) spirit shows up in all aspects of their lives.